CAS & HARVARD

 Haroon Chaudhary

-Haroon Chaudhary is a member of the CAS Advisory Board.
+Haroon Chaudhary is a member of the From Fauna Advisory Board.
 He is a Pakistani serial entrepreneur and businessman; founder of the web development company, Creanyx, where he has served as Director and COO.
 Haroon has also launched and executively led multiple other ventures, including his work as Director of Marketing & Sales at Medheave Healthcare Services.
-He was instrumental to the development of the original CAS Website and continues to provide support through his role as an advisor.
+He was instrumental to the development of the original From Fauna Website and continues to provide support through his role as an advisor.

 Haroon received his BS in Computer Science at the National University of Computer and Emerging Sciences, based in Islamabad, Pakistan.
 He then went on to pursue his Master’s in Management at Harvard, receiving his Master of Liberal Arts in 2018.